-- Main result: The optimal federal debt-to-GDP ratio in the benchmark calibrated equilibrium of this economy is 100%, a substantial share of the current U.S. federal debt-to-GDP ratio. - Intuition: Our model provides a demand for government debt as a type of "interest-bearing money," and the amount needed to support the first-best allocation of resources turns out to be large. - The results in this paper are best thought of as applying to large stable economies with high fiscal and monetary policy credibility. - Whether these results would apply to countries within the EMU is an open question.
+- Main result: The federal debt-to-GDP ratio in the benchmark calibrated equilibrium of this economy is 123%, equal to the current U.S. gross federal debt-to-GDP ratio. - Intuition: Our model provides a demand for nominally denominated government debt as a type of "interest-bearing money," and the amount needed to support the competitive equilibrium turns out to be large. - The results in this paper are best thought of as potentially applying to large stable economies with high fiscal and monetary policy credibility. - Whether these results would apply to countries within the EMU is an open question.